Updated April 2026

 Vehicle Type & Value

 Higher-value vehicles cost more to insure.
 SUVs and premium sedans used for rideshare attract higher premiums than economy hatchbacks.
-Vehicle age also matters - newer vehicles cost more for comprehensive cover.
+Vehicle age also matters, as newer vehicles cost more for comprehensive cover.

 Hours Driven

-Full-time rideshare drivers (30+ hours per week) pay more than part-time drivers.
-More time on the road means higher risk exposure.
+Full-time rideshare drivers (30 or more hours per week) pay more than part-time drivers.
+More time on the road means greater risk exposure.
 Some policies offer tiered pricing based on weekly driving hours.

 👤